Best Mapping Features for Hunting in the Pacific Northwest

 Offline Maps — Why They Matter More Than Any Other Feature

-If you hunt anywhere west of Interstate 5 in Oregon or Washington — and most of the best hunting is well west or well east of that line — you are hunting without cell service for significant portions of your trip.
+If you hunt anywhere west of Interstate 5 in the Pacific Northwest — and most of the best hunting is well west or well east of that line — you are hunting without cell service for significant portions of your trip.
 The Coast Range, the Cascades, the Blue Mountains, the Wallowas, the Olympic Peninsula — reliable coverage does not exist in these areas.

 This makes offline map capability the single most important feature in a hunting mapping app.
 A beautiful, feature-rich app that requires a data connection is a battery-draining paperweight in the backcountry.

 How offline maps work.
 Most apps let you select a geographic area and download map tiles — topo layers, satellite imagery, or both — to your device before you leave cell coverage.
-The size of those downloads varies significantly.
 Satellite imagery at high zoom levels for a large area can consume multiple gigabytes of storage.

 E-Scouting with Topo Maps and Satellite Imagery